 SPECIAL MEALS AVAILABLE

 On transatlantic flights and in Business Class on medium-haul flights, we provide a free meal made by our catering service.
 We also have special meals adapted to the needs of all our passengers.
-Special meals must be requested at least 48 hours in advance working days
+And from the 1st of May, on transatlantic flights from Madrid and on medium-haul flights we offer menus free from the 14 main allergens, suitable for the majority of allergies and intolerances.
+Special meals must be requested at least 72 hours in advance working days

 These are the special meals we offer: